WilliamNyamu/airbnb-clone-project/README.md

  - Allow users to leave reviews and ratings for properties.
 ### Data Optimization
  -  Ensure efficient data retrieval and storage through database optimizations.

+## API Security
+### Authentication
+ - Authenticate users to allow performing certain actions such as booking, and accessing certain portals.
+### Authorization
+ - Allow only authorized users to perform certain CRUD actions such as hotel management.
+### Rate Limiting
+ - Controlling how often a particular action such as booking can happen in a specific time period.